• Home

 Additional Information

-We decided to publish this as a separate book since the submarine force is large and growing in significance.
-We tried to confirm the information from several sources, but there is a lot of disinformation out there so if you run across any anomalies, please let us know and we will make the necessary corrections.
+We decided to publish this as a separate book since the submarine force, integral to Chinese military strategy, is large and growing in significance within the People's Liberation Army.
+We attempted to confirm the information from several sources, but there is a lot of disinformation out there regarding military hardware.
+If you come across any anomalies, please let us know, and we will make the necessary corrections.

 Learn More